govolution/bfg/README.md

 Inject a shellcode into a process by PID.

 build/build_win32_msgbox_inject_shellcode_loadfile.sh
-Inject a shellcode into a process by PID.
+Inject and load a shellcode into a process by PID.

 build/build_win32_msgbox_inject_shellcode_imagename.sh
 Loads and execute a shellcode that is injected into a process.
 Therefore the name of the process (imagename) has to be specified.